 Our solution was to develop a more retail-like setting to attract attention, pique curiosity, and encourage visits to the store.
 The space features a conversation bar in place of a teller counter, and leverages NCR’s Interactive Banker™ solution with ATMs for handling transactions.
 The key challenge was how to encourage people to walk in, so we developed a sub-brand called “The Money Store” with the tagline “learn, socialize, and bank.”
 We based the design of the interior on boutique lifestyle stores, with a niche shelving area for product displays.
 The intent was to create a retail type of setting to change perceptions about the bank, and to inspire different, more casual conversations to develop around the things people want to achieve in their lives.
 A key dimension of the design was about activating the space through content—and staff—which includes a unique product development and coordinated digital content, along with printed materials.
 The launch program consisted of custom-packaged chocolate bars with names and flavors tied to common money matter themes.
 The intent was to use something tangible and delightful—chocolate—to connect guests with various ways a financial institution can bring value to their lives.

 The physical store becomes a lead driver, creating awareness for the brand, enticing people to walk in, and acting as a physical node in a larger digital ecosystem.
 It is nimble and flexible, but is ultimately focused on delivering high-touch engagements to an audience with high demands on their time and attention.
 The staff are positioned as financial experts, the kind of knowledgeable, approachable people you would want to talk to about money issues.
+The chocolate bars were the first content installation to entice, engage, and start conversations.
+The store concept included a program with new content being launched every six months.

 At approximately 1000 square feet, a small space means investment is relatively low and the staff is visible; they are not tucked away in offices, but are front and center, ready to help.
 Putting technology in the hands of the staff gives them the freedom to move throughout the space, not tethered to a desk, while also empowering them with CRM data and lead information.